-The registered manager ensured the complaints procedure was made available in an accessible format if people wished to make a complaint.
+The registered manager ensured the complaints procedure was made available in an accessible format.
 Regular checks and reviews of the service continued to be made to ensure people experienced good quality safe care and support.

 The registered manager provided good leadership.
 They checked staff were focussed on people experiencing good quality care and support.
 People and staff were encouraged to provide feedback about how the service could be improved.
 This was used to make changes and improvements that people wanted.